Employee privacy notice

 - Request erasure of your personal information in limited circumstances.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

-- Object to processing of your personal information where we are processing your personal information on the basis of our legitimate interest (or that of a third party) or consent and there is something about your particular situation which makes you want to object to processing on this ground.
+- Object to processing of your personal information where we are processing your personal information on the basis of our legitimate interest (or that of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.

 - Request the restriction or suspension of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.